-To raise the front of the coach to its normal height;

-- Momentarily press the rocker switch upwards.
-The front end will rapidly rise up ; - o Release the parking brakes ; - Shift the transmission to the desired range.
+To raise the front of the coach to its normal height, push up the rocker switch.
+The front end will rapidly rise up.
+The system will release the parking brake and shift the transmission to the previously selected range.

-Avoid parking the coach too close to the sidewalk or to other obstacles which could damage the coach during kneeling.
+Caution: Avoid parking the coach too close to the sidewalk or to other obstacles which could damage the coach during kneeling.